The “New” Modern Era, UAP and NHI, Part One: The History of AAWSAP

 The DIRDs covered an extraordinary range: inertial electrostatic confinement fusion, advanced nuclear propulsion, pulsed high‑power microwave systems, spacetime metric engineering, invisibility cloaking, traversable wormholes, gravity‑wave communication, superconductors in gravity research, antigravity studies, field effects on biological tissues, positron propulsion, vacuum energy applications, refinements to the Drake Equation, metamaterials, warp drives, brain–machine interfaces, metallic glasses, programmable matter, spintronics, quantum entanglement communication, aneutronic fusion, hypersonic tracking, magnetohydrodynamic air‑breathing propulsion, quantum computing with organic molecules, quantum tomography of negative‑energy states, ultracapacitors, and negative‑mass propulsion.
 One entry—number 38—remains redacted.

-In a recent 2025 interview, Dr. Hal Puthoff confirmed that these technical papers were originally posted to a secure government server for interdepartmental review, with several later released under FOIA.
-He described authoring one himself, in which he attempted to correlate reported UAP performance characteristics with Einstein’s field equations, and then explored whether Maxwell’s equations might yield applied science analogues.
-His conclusion was measured but provocative: while the physics may be consistent with the observed phenomena, the energy requirements remain far beyond anything achievable with current engineering capabilities.
+In a 2025 interview, Dr. Hal Puthoff confirmed that the technical papers commissioned under AAWSAP were initially uploaded to a secure government server for interdepartmental review, with several later released through Freedom of Information Act (FOIA) requests.
+He described authoring one of these studies himself, in which he sought to correlate reported UAP performance characteristics with Einstein’s field equations, and further explored whether Maxwell’s equations could yield viable analogues for applied science.
+His conclusion was both measured and provocative: while the underlying physics may align with observed phenomena, the energy requirements remain orders of magnitude beyond what current engineering can achieve.

 In that same 2025 conversation, Puthoff spoke more broadly about Special Access Programs (SAPs) that may have touched on such topics.
 He referred to “legacy” SAPs tied to the retrieval of non‑human intelligence (NHI) material, claiming that at least ten such recoveries had occurred in the United States, with perhaps a similar number in Russia and China.
 Some, he suggested, were not crashes at all but instances where craft were abandoned—or even “gifted.”
 He stressed that he had never personally taken part in a retrieval, though he was familiar with some of the subsequent analyses.
 He also remains close to Dr. Eric Davis, whose own accounts push the boundaries of the extraordinary.